-Be informed, but remember that a constant 24-hour cycle of information isn’t good for mental wellbeing.
-Filter the news in the way that helps you get the necessary information and cut out everything else.
+Be informed, but remember that a constant 24-hour cycle of information isn’t good for mental well-being.
+Filter the news in a way that helps you get the necessary information and cut out everything else.

 A positive mindset for the times

 A positive mindset is interconnected with wellness, and keeping a positive mindset throughout trying times is key.
 To begin, what is a positive mindset?
 It’s not ignoring everything that’s going on and saying that everything is fine.
 It’s about accepting the things that are going wrong and shifting your focus on the things that are going right.
 Here are a few things that can help with developing a positive mindset: